 Configure BIG-IP

-Instead of using the BIG-IP web UI to configure the BIG-IP, you will use the BIG-IP cli and TMSH commands to configure the BIG-IP instances.
+Instead of using the BIG-IP web UI to configure the BIG-IP, you will use the BIG-IP CLI and TMSH commands to configure the BIG-IP instances.
 Below, are two sets of commands: one for BIG-IP #1 and the other for BIG-IP #2.
 You will need to supply a unique license key for each BIG-IP as well as adjust references to IP addresses to match the IP addresses you are using.

 Once all of the TMSH commands have been entered on both BIG-IP instances, you should have an active/standby pair of BIG-IPs up and ready to go.

 NOTE: The KVM console can be a little difficult to work with and you may want to use SSH to configure the BIG-IP instances instead.
-Also, highlighted below in red are entries that you may have to change but, if you have used the same RFC1918 IP addresses, then the only items you will have to change are the license key and the virtual server elastic IP address block.
+Also, highlighted below in red are entries that you may have to change; however, if you have used the same RFC1918 IP addresses, then the only items you will have to change are the license key and the virtual server elastic IP address block.

 BIG-IP #1